markdalyy/Man-v-Martian/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Instructions on how to view the entire project locally (if you just want to play the demo, <a href="#installation">skip to Installation</a>).
+Instructions on how to view the entire project locally (if you just want to play the game, <a href="#installation">skip to Installation</a>).

 To get a local copy up and running follow these simple steps.